Chronic Pain Guide: Types, Treatments & FAQs

 - Chronic nerve pain

-Back pain is widespread and will be experienced by an estimated 80 percent of adults in America at some point in their lives.
-About 5 percent of these cases will turn into chronic back pain.
+Back pain is widespread and will be experienced by about 80 percent of adults in America at some point in their lives.
+About 5 percent of these will become cases of chronic back pain.
 Back pain can be caused by an injury or develop progressively due to arthritis, scoliosis, or general wear and tear.

 Similarly, common causes of chronic back pain include: